bonitasoft/bonita-doc/md/profiles-portal-overview.md

 ## Default profiles
 ### User
-By default, they access the User navigation of Bonita Portal.
+By default, it gives access to the User navigation of Bonita Portal.
 It includes:
   * a [Process list](user-process-list.md)
   * a [Case list](portal-user-case-list.md)
   * a [Task list](user-task-list.md).